Blue-Squad-Inc/frontend-coding-challenge/README.md

 ## Objective
 - Start by a taking a look at all the mockups provided in the `mockups` directory and then come back to read the rest.
 - Your objective is to implement a webapp that starts at the `login` mockup.
 Logging in will redirect the user to the dashboard.
 The dashboard should look like and provide the functionality evident in the `dashboard` mockup.
 The whole app should be responsive.
 We've provided a mobile mockup for the dashboard.
+  - The icons used in the dashboard are from Fontawesome
 - All http requests will be sent to an api we're hosting @ `https://mock-api.bluesquad.co`.
 We've provided a postman collection in this repo that contains all the available endpoints that this api has.
 Explore the api to get a feel for which endpoints need to be leveraged in order to facilitate the expected behavior of the webapp.
   - In the email we sent with a link to this repo, we provided you with a username and password that can be used to authenticate with the api.